Raid-Training-Initiative/RTI/text/main/welcome.md

 ```diff
 - [Closing Notes]
 ```
 If RTI seems like the right place for you, then please be sure to read our #rules.
-Then, hit the checkbox at the bottom to have access to the rest of our server and read #faq to learn how to join our raids!
+Then, hit the checkbox at the bottom to have access to the rest of our server!

 We look forward to raiding with you!
 - RTI